microsoft/wpa/.github/analyst_guide_distribution.md

 - `workloads_dist()`

 ## Fizzy Drink Plots
-You can also explore distributions by using jittered ('fizzy drink') scatter plot.
-The `collaboration_fizz()` function illustrate how different individuals are distributed in a common scale:
+You can also explore distributions by using jittered ('fizzy drink') scatter plots.
+The `collaboration_fizz()` function illustrates how different individuals fall in a common scale:

 ```R
 sq_data %>% email_fizz() # Fizzy drink plot
 ```

-These functions are also flexible, allowing you to specify an HR attribute grouping variable and the `return` argument.
+As usual, you to specify an HR attribute grouping variable and create a table with the `return` argument.

 ```R
 sq_data %>% collaboration_fizz(hrvar = "LevelDesignation", return = "table")